Jcmouy/Store-Management-Subscription/README.md

-# COFFEE SHOP
+# STORE MANAGEMENT BACKEND

 # OBJECTIVE

-The objective of this project is to create a functional backend for a coffee shop, which must have the following functionalities:
+The objective of this project is to create a functional backend for the management of a store with the possibility of subscribing to benefit plans, this backend will have the following functionalities:

-* Register into the Coffee Shop
+* Register into the Store
-* Log in/out of the Coffee Shop
+* Log in/out of the Store
 * Subscribe to a plan
   * Personal
   * Family